-3. Set your retargeting goal
+4. Set your retargeting goal

 An awareness campaign is beneficial for educating audiences about new product offerings or special announcements.
-This goal will usually have a larger audience of people who haven’t recently engaged with your business.
+This goal will usually have a larger audience of people who have recently engaged with your business.
 This makes it ideal for running before a conversion campaign.

 - Frequency of site visits

 - Existing customers